xingyuyao-DM-GY-6063/MidTerm/README.md

 with the characters' personal journeys throughout the novel.
 The feathers will be animated.

 ## Is it interactive?
 Time-based?
-Both?
+Both?/What ideas I'd like to explore or experiment with
 The cover will be interactive.
-The peacock feathers will change based on the user's mouse movement.

-## What ideas I'd like to explore or experiment with
-I wanted to explore how interactivity could be used to visually represent the themes of the novel, such as vanity, love and social dynamics.
+The peacock feathers will change over time and I wanted to explore how interactivity could be used to visually represent the themes of the novel, such as vanity, love and social dynamics.
  By using mouse events, I hope to capture the fluidity of the characters'